 Make sure you get out of the chaos of the Antioquian capital and explore some of the beautiful barrios that surround the city.
 Some of these are quite dangerous, but some recommended neighbourhoods include Comuna 13 (best done on a tour) and the trip up the K line and beautiful metrocable ride up to Parque Arví.

-While in Medellín, try to go and see a football (soccer) game.
+While backpacking Medellín, try to go and see a football (soccer) game.
 We’re not even fans of the sport but we got right into it at the rowdy Estadio Atanasio Girardot.
 Also don’t miss the incredible free walking tour (preferably on your first day in the city) as it give you a deep introduction to Medellín, its people and its history.

 You can spend a night or two in Guatape if you want, but most people (including us) enjoy this beautiful little colonial town as a day trip from Medellín.
 Hop on one of the hourly bus departures from the Northern Bus Terminal (Terminal de Transportes Norte) in Medellín and you’ll be here in just 2 hours.
 The ticket is around 12,500 COP or $4 per person.